 If you’re planning a visit to Madrid, chances are that you’ve already figured out what you want to see there, and if you’re anything like me, you’ve made a big list.
 If that list has a lot of museums and similar attractions on it, it’s definitely time to consider investing in the Madrid City Pass.

 The Madrid City Pass is a card designed for tourists.
-It provides you with a discount on a lot of Madrid’s top tourist attractions.
+It provides you with a discount on a lot of Madrid’s famous tourist attractions.
 And in this review, I will go into detail on how and why it makes sense for you.

 Note: Since there are several “Madrid Cards” available for purchase, I’ll be focusing on the City Pass available on gomadrid.com in this review.